JonathanLyon2021/SmartContracts_usingWeb3.py/README.md

 # SmartContracts_usingWeb3.py
-This is exercise 17 from MI4 @ Kingsland Universities Blockchain Developer Program.

-# Goals
 In this exercise, we will use web3.py library for interacting with Ethereum.
-Its API is derived from the Web3.js JavaScript API and should be familiar to anyone who has used web3.js.
+Its API is derived from the Web3.js JavaScript API and should be familiar to anyone who has used **web3.js**.
 The exercise will show how to interact with an already deployed contract on the Ethereum Goerli Testnet.

 ## 1. Set up environment